hanjingo/doc/ALGO/crc.md

 ![crc_poly](res/crc_poly.png)

-**Note:**

-- The polynomial used as the divisor can be chosen randomly or according to international standards, but the highest and lowest bits must both be "1".
+**Note:** The polynomial used as the divisor can be chosen randomly or according to international standards, but the highest and lowest bits must both be "1".

 ### Polynomial Short Notation

 With a basic understanding of CRC, the first and last bits of the polynomial must be 1, and the 1 at the front will always be 0 in the next calculation step, so it is omitted, resulting in a short notation.
-For example, the short notation for divisor 11011 is 1011.
+For example, the short notation for the divisor 11011 is 1011.
 For the CRC_16 standard G(X) = X^16+X^15+X^2+1 (16#18005), the poly value is actually 8005, which uses the short notation.

 ### Data Width

 Data width refers to the length (number of bits) of the CRC check code.
 With the concept of CRC operation and polynomials, this is easy to understand.
 The CRC length is always one less than the divisor's bit length, which matches the length of the short notation.

 ## Principle